AbdelMoumene-Hadfi/SimpleLLVM_Pass/README.md

 # SimpleLLVM_Pass
 LLVM Passes perform the transformations and optimizations that make up the compiler, they build the analysis results that are used by these transformations, and they are, above all, a structuring technique for compiler code.

 This pass is designed to simply print out the name of non-external functions that exist in the program being compiled.
-It does not modify the program at all, it just inspects it
+It does not modify the program at all, it just inspects it and count the number of times that each opcode appears in a given function .
 ## Build
 ```
 mkdir build && cd build